 When you create a proof from a file you have uploaded to Workfront Proof, you can make the file available for review in the Proofing Viewer.
 Reviewers receive an email with a link to the proof.
 When they open the proof, they see the proof image and can add comments and make decisions on it.
 You can create proofs using files from the list of supported file types.
 You can also create proofs using URLs for websites and other web content.

-You can create proofs from static files, audio files, video files, and URLs (see "Creating Proofs").
+You can create proofs from static files, audio files, video files, and URLs (see "Generating Proofs in Workfront").

-To create a proof in the account, you need to be a user with the right permission profile (see "User Profiles and Permissions in Workfront Proof").
+To create a proof in the account, you need to be a user with the right permission profile (see "Proof Permissions Profiles in Workfront Proof").

 If you upload multiple files at the same time, you create multiple proofs that you can send to the same group of reviewers using one email.
-If your organization has an Enterprise or Unlimited account, you can combine files into a single proof (see "Creating Combined and Multi-Page Proofs").
+If your organization has an Enterprise or Unlimited account, you can combine files into a single proof (see "Creating a Multi-Paged Proof").

 Proof roles define what actions a reviewer needs to take on a proof.
 There are different role options you can use for reviewers when you create a proof, depending on whether you want them to be able to make comments, make decisions, and so on.
-For more information, see "Understanding Proof Roles."
+For more information, see "Managing Proof Roles in Workfront Proof."

 Email alerts update reviewers on a proof's progress (they are different from new proof and late proof notifications).
-You can select different options reviewers, depending on each reviewer’s role on the proof.
+You can select different options for different reviewers, depending on each reviewer’s role on the proof.
 For more information, see the section "Configuring Settings for Users Added to the Proof" in the article "Configuring Proofs in Workfront."

 Combining multiple files into a single proof is a feature available on Enterprise and Unlimited edition plans.
 This option is possible only for static files, not for video files.
-For more information, see "Creating Combined and Multi-Page Proofs."
+For more information, see "Creating a Multi-Paged Proof."